ori-community/wotw-rando-client/README.md

 ### Set up debugging

 Debugging only works when launching the randomizer using the winhttp.dll proxy file (which is recommended in general for development).
 After building the project, symlink the built winhttp.dll next to the game.
-For that, open a terminal with elevated privileges next to the game executable (oriwotw.exe) and run `mklink winhttp.dll C:\moon\randomizer\winhttp.dll`.
+For that, open a terminal with elevated privileges next to the game executable (oriwotw.exe) and run `mklink winhttp.dll C:\moon\randomizer\client\winhttp.dll`.
-Now you can load the randomizer by launching the game executable with `-m C:\moon\randomizer` as command line argument.
+Now you can load the randomizer by launching the game executable with `-i C:\moon\randomizer` as command line argument.
 If you don't supply any argument, the winhttp.dll proxy will do nothing.
 If you are using CLion, you can create a Run Configuration with the aforementioned settings to get a seamless debugging experience.